MatrixCreate/craft-starter-docs/docs/getting-started/dashboard-tour.md

 ## Getting Comfortable

 ### Start Here:
-1. **Browse the Entries**: Click through Company, Content, and System
+1. **Browse the Entries**: Click through Collections, Content, and System
-2. **Check Global Settings**: Look at Site Configuration and Global Content
+2. **Check Global Settings**: Look at Site Config and Global Content
 3. **Open an existing page**: See how content is structured
 4. **Try the search**: Find content quickly